 Discover the Kingdom of Fife and its treasures

-Kellie Castle and Garden, near picturesque village of Pittenweem, reveals a long-concealed mural by Phoebe Anna Traquair.
+Kellie Castle and Garden, near the picturesque village of Pittenweem, reveals a long-concealed mural by Phoebe Anna Traquair.
 Its majestic library ceiling is also one of the oldest ornamental plaster ceilings in Scotland.
-Find out how the castle was saved from ruin in the late 19th century by a family of architects and artists and browse the exhibition on sculptor Hew Lorimer.

-Celebrate Scotland’s Year of Coasts and Waters in 2020, at the Scottish Fisheries Museum, situated on edge of Anstruther harbour.
+Also worth a visit is the Scottish Fisheries Museum, situated on the edge of Anstruther harbour.
 Their large collection of paintings and drawings, inspired by tales of the sea, makes them an art gallery as well as a museum.

 It’s not just the sun that shines in Dundee (Scotland’s sunniest city)

-As you head across the River Tay to Dundee, the UK’s first and only UNESCO City of Design, you are greeted by the iconic V&A Dundee, the first V&A museum in the world outside London and the first ever dedicated design museum in Scotland.
-It’s also now one of just 100 places identified by TIME magazine in 2019 as the “world’s greatest”.
+As you head across the River Tay to Dundee, the UK’s first and only UNESCO City of Design, you are greeted by the iconic V&A Dundee, the first V&A museum in the world outside London.
 Designed by internationally acclaimed Japanese architect Kengo Kuma, V&A Dundee was inspired by the dramatic cliffs along the east coast of Scotland with the building stretching out into the River Tay.

-See the latest exhibitions at DCA, Dundee Contemporary Arts, embark on a journey through 400 million years curated in the eight galleries at McManus – Dundee’s Museum & Art Gallery, or take in an award-winning production, at one of the UK’s foremost theatre companies Dundee Rep and Scottish Dance Theatre.
+Continue your art tour with a visit to see the latest exhibitions at DCA, Dundee Contemporary Arts, embark on a journey through 400 million years curated in the eight galleries at McManus – Dundee’s Museum & Art Gallery, or take in an award-winning production at one of the UK’s foremost theatre companies, the Dundee Rep and Scottish Dance Theatre.

 Find some gems in Angus

 You’ll also find Hospitalfield House in Arbroath.
-Originally owned by artist Patrick Allan Fraser, it is a significant early arts & crafts building which includes the Picture Gallery, one of Scotland’s most important Victorian rooms.
-Hospitalfield was once a key place of study for the early Scottish Modern painters such as James Cowie, Robert Colquhoun, Robert MacBryde and Joan Eardley.
-Writer Sir Walter Scott also visited and was inspired to write his novel the Antiquary in which the home of Monkbarns was based on Hospitalfield.
+Originally owned by artist Patrick Allan Fraser, it is a significant early arts and crafts building which includes the Picture Gallery, one of Scotland’s most important Victorian rooms.
+Writer Sir Walter Scott once visited and was inspired to write his novel the Antiquary, in which the home of Monkbarns was based on Hospitalfield.

-The magnificent House of Dun, near Montrose, was designed by renowned architect William Adam and is a perfect example of a Georgian country house.
-It took 13 years to complete and the precision shows in the fine details, such as Joseph Enzer’s plasterwork in the saloon!
+Also in Angus is the magnificent House of Dun, near Montrose, designed by renowned architect William Adam and the perfect example of a Georgian country house.
+It took 13 years to complete and the precision shows in the fine details.
 See if you can spot the patriotic emblems subtly detailed in the ornate plasterwork.

 Explore Amazing Aberdeen and Aberdeenshire

-The Aberdeen Art Gallery, which consists of the Cowdray Hall concert venue and the city’s Remembrance Hall, is a major cultural attraction in the heart of Aberdeen.
-It re-opens to the public after a major redevelopment on Saturday 2 November, 2019 and is a must visit!
-Its collection is one of the finest in the UK, and is recognised as a Collection of National Significance in Scotland.
-You can see how the landscape and people of Aberdeen and Aberdeenshire provided such artistic inspiration, from Catterline’s light absorbed by Joan Eardley in her work, to the Doric tones echoed in Gabrielle Reith’s hand-painted jewelry.
-The city’s exceptional art collection is on display in a series of themed galleries, which take a fresh approach to interpretation, including digital interactives and in-gallery personal playlists inspired by the art.
+Aberdeen Art Gallery is a major cultural attraction in the heart of Aberdeen.
+Its collection is one of the finest in the UK, and it’s recognised as a Collection of National Significance in Scotland.
+You can see how the landscape and people of Aberdeen and Aberdeenshire provided such artistic inspiration, from Catterline’s light in Joan Eardley’s work, to the Doric tones echoed in Gabrielle Reith’s hand-painted jewellery.

-Out with the city, discover Duff House, designed by William Adam.
-It was a home to noted art collectors, adorned with magnificent paintings, and now displays collections from the National Galleries of Scotland.
-See works by El Greco, Gainsborough and Raeburn as well as the Dunimarle Library, a rare collection of over 4,000 volumes, which can be viewed by appointment.
+Outwith the city, discover Duff House designed by William Adam.
+Once home to noted art collectors, it now displays collections from the National Galleries of Scotland.
+See works by El Greco, Gainsborough and Raeburn, as well as the Dunimarle Library, a rare collection of over 4,000 volumes which can be viewed by appointment.